How to Create the Best Blog Page Design

 Using a video to make this blog post an informative tutorial is a great example of a company understanding its target audience.
 The set of social media icons right beneath the video also enable readers to easily share the post.
 In addition, grouping other related posts directly below the video helps this company continue to provide information to readers looking for more.

 Need more blog design inspiration?
-View more blog page examples for online stores by checking out these other Shopify website examples.
+View more blog page examples for Shopify online stores by checking out these other Shopify website examples.

-Successful WordPress Blog Page Example
+Best WordPress Blog Page Example

 Forager-on-a-mission Sunny Savage uses her blog page design to promote edible invasive species — as well as how to find and prepare them.
 Each blog post also does a great job of supporting a key goal of her website: getting readers to download and use her app.